Miss Massachusetts Teen USA

-Massachusetts has had a number of semi-finalist placings but is not one of the most successful states at Miss Teen USA.
+The Miss Massachusetts Teen USA competition is the pageant that selects the representative for the state of Massachusetts in the Miss Teen USA pageant.
+Massachusetts had a number of semi-finalist placings but is not one of the most successful states at Miss Teen USA.
 Their best placement was in 2001, when Marianna Zaslavsky placed 2nd runner-up to Marissa Whitley.

 The most notable Miss Massachusetts Teen USA is Susie Castillo, who went on to win the Miss Massachusetts USA and Miss USA crowns.
-She is one of three Massachusetts teens to win the respective Miss title.
+She is one of six Massachusetts teens to win the respective Miss title.
 One other Teen also competed at Miss America.

-Yanelyn Quintana of Haverhill was crowned Miss Massachusetts Teen USA 2023 on January 29, 2023.
-She will represent Massachusetts for the title of Miss Teen USA 2023.
+Elmire Arsenault of Fairhaven was crowned Miss Massachusetts Teen USA 2025 on June 15, 2025 at the Plymouth Memorial Hall in Plymouth.
+She will represent Massachusetts for the title of Miss Teen USA 2025.